yongzx/GSoC-2019-FrameNet/Documentation - Antonym Detection.md

 ```

 The list of pairs of antonymous lexical units within the same frame are stored in the five pickled files - `potential_antonyms_cosine_sim_with_dep_1.p`, `potential_antonyms_cosine_sim_with_dep_2.p`, `potential_antonyms_cosine_sim_with_dep_3.p`, `potential_antonyms_cosine_sim_with_dep_4.p`, `potential_antonyms_cosine_sim_with_dep_5.p`.

 ---

-## Challenges During Deployment and Solutions

-**Long Processing Time** - To hasten the process of identifying all the antonyms, I used the parallel processing paradigm by having five Python scripts (`deployed_antonym_1.py`, `deployed_antonym_2.py`, `deployed_antonym_3.py`, `deployed_antonym_4.py`, `deployed_antonym_5.py`) for processing all the frames within FrameNet where each script handles 250 frames.

-**Error** (`ModuleNotFoundError: No module named 'fused_layer_norm_cuda'`) - This error is caused by my previous local installation of `nvidia/apex` for BERT processing using the `pytorch-pretrained-bert` library.
-Even when `import apex` is not called in the script, if `apex` is installed and detect, the Python script will run into the `ModuleNotFoundError` because first of all, the Python script is not run on a GPU node with CUDA.
-Second, the deployed Singularity container built on my personal MacOS environment doesn't have the `apex` library installed with CUDA extensions.

----